sair-lab/interestingness/README.md

          bash test.sh

- * This will generate results files that are compatible with the evaluation metric in [SubT](https://github.com/wang-chen/SubT.git)
+ * This will generate results files in folder "results", that is compatible with evaluation tools in [SubT](https://github.com/wang-chen/SubT.git)

  * You may skip this step, if you download our generated [results](link).